michiganaerospace/mathtools/README.md

 > OUTPUTS <a name='basis_object'></a>
 > **```basis — object```**: A basis
 > object.
 Basis objects consolidate all the information required to fit data
 > with the basis.
-The basis object contains the following properties:
+The basis object contains the following properties and
+> methods:
 >
 >   - **```B — array_like```**: An ```nb_samples x nb_bases``` array of
 >     Legendre polynomial basis (column) vectors.